Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

-To this end, we compare video-to-question attention while varying temporal concept words in the question (e.g., ``begins'', ``ends'').
-As illustrated in Fig.~\ref{fig:tvbench_v_to_q_attn} (a), when the temporal interactions are enabled, attention maps highlight the semantically relevant temporal segment of the video corresponding to the temporal meanings of the words ``begins'' and ``ends''.
-This demonstrates that spatiotemporal interactions enable the selective exploitation of semantically crucial information within space and time, allowing question tokens to focus on the most relevant spatiotemporal regions across the entire video.
-In contrast, when temporal interactions are blocked, the VideoLLMs fail to associate temporal concept vocabulary with relevant video content and instead exhibits positional bias based on positional proximity toward question tokens, as shown in Fig.~\ref{fig:tvbench_v_to_q_attn} (b).
-These findings denote that VideoLLMs implicitly learn to align spatiotemporal representations with linguistic embeddings corresponding to temporal concepts through the video instruction tuning.
+To this end, we compare video-to-question attention of different temporal concept words in the question (e.g., ``begins'', ``ends'') before and after masking cross-frame attention.
+As illustrated in Fig.~\ref{fig:tvbench_v_to_q_attn}(a), when the standard cross-frame attention is maintained, attention maps highlight the semantically relevant temporal segment of the video corresponding to the temporal meanings of the words ``begins'' and ``ends''.
+This demonstrates that spatiotemporal interactions enable the selective exploitation of semantically crucial information throughout the video, allowing question tokens to focus on the most relevant regions across both spatial and temporal dimensions.
+In contrast, when this cross-frame attention is blocked in Fig.~\ref{fig:tvbench_v_to_q_attn}(b), the model fails to associate temporal concept vocabulary with relevant video content and instead exhibits positional bias based on positional proximity toward question tokens.
+These findings indicate that VideoLLMs implicitly learn to align spatiotemporal representations with linguistic embeddings corresponding to temporal concepts.